 Martin’s was our last stop in Nashville before heading to the airport and back home to Washington.
 I’d been to the branch of Martin’s in Cahaba Heights, outside Birmingham, and I’d thoroughly enjoyed the whole hog barbecue.
 It was right up there with B.E.
 Scott’s, and within shouting distance of Ramey’s among Tennessee whole hog places.
 I was eager to try it at its home … Continue reading Martin’s Bar-B-Que Joint, Nolensville, Tennessee

 Who is she?
 Do you recognize her?
 What’s her name?
-Nancy and I saw her perform at Dierks Bentley’s Whiskey Row on our last morning in Nashville, back on April 25, and she was terrific.
+Nancy and I saw her perform at Dierks Bentley’s on our last morning in Nashville, back on April 25, and she was terrific.
 I got her name when she came around passing the hat, and I stored it away in my memory.
 If I’d only put it somewhere safe!
-I really want to … Continue reading Dierks Bentley’s Whiskey Row, Nashville, Tennessee
+I really want to find out … Continue reading Dierks Bentley’s, Nashville, Tennessee

 After dinner at Jack Cawthon’s, Nancy remembered that she’d seen another live music venue when we were trying to get to the Parthenon from the wrong side — that’s the full size replica of the Parthenon in Nashville.
 It was The Local, and its location put it safely beyond the bachelorette/party boat crowd, so we decided to go for some music before turning in.
 Nancy … Continue reading The Local, Nashville, Tennessee